-Mercy Corps NW’s first Community Investment Trust is the East Portland CIT that consists Plaza 122, a 29,000-square-foot mid-century commercial retail mall in outer Southeast Portland with approximately 26 to 30 business and nonprofit tenants.
+Mercy Corps’s first Community Investment Trust is the East Portland CIT, located at Plaza 122, a 29,000-square-foot mid-century commercial retail mall in outer Southeast Portland with approximately 26 to 30 businesses and nonprofit tenants.
 Three hundred to 500 Portland and Gresham residents within four zip codes (97216, 97233, 97230, 97236) can follow a long-term path to collective ownership of this building in their neighborhood for as little as $10 and up to $100 per month.

 To be eligible for the Plaza 122 CIT, you must:

 - Live in zip code 97216, 97230 ,97233, or 97236

 - Have a tax ID number (TIN)

 - Take the CIT “Moving from Owing to Owning” class